iamcalledrob/saferimg/readme.md

 [Godoc](http://pkg.go.dev/github.com/iamcalledrob/saferimg)

 ### DIY
-Call exported methods directly, allowing you to use any decoder and take no dependency on disintegration/imaging.
+Call exported methods individually, allowing you to use any decoder and take no dependency on disintegration/imaging.

 ```go